 I remember Carey [Salley, Taylor’s mother] laughing and crying at the same time that it was a boy.
 When they held him up we were all in tears.
 It was a mighty, mighty blessing.
 It was very special.
 I’ll never forget it.
 My father was 42 when I was born.
 And I was a grandparent at 42.

 My mother and father met in citizenship school.
 She taught him English.
-She [Mary Ann] was an Irish immigrant and her family were members of the IRA.
+She [Mary Ann] was an Irish immigrant and her family was members of the IRA.
 My father [Francisco] was a proud Spanish immigrant.
 He worked long hours as a punch press operator at the National Cash Register Company in Dayton, Ohio.
 My mother died when I was 11, and my father worked even harder just to keep the ten of us-9 boys and a girl-close to each other and hold us together as a family.

 I was always different from my brothers and sister because of my left arm [weakened and 3 inches shorter than his right].
 My father always told me ‘Work with your mind, not with your body.’
 My father thought of me as a cripple.
 I was deformed.
 Pop would put a little money aside each week – just for me.
 Not for the other brothers.
 Most of the guys when they turned 18 or 19 joined the army.
 He wanted me to go to the University of Dayton.
 But I had a different idea.

 I deliberately flunked the university’s entrance exam.
 My father knew I wanted to be an actor, but he didn’t know if I was any good.
 We had some terrible arguments about this and when I threw the test to finally get through to him, he immediately suspected foul play.
 The dean tried to tell my dad that I didn’t want to go to school.
 But my father wouldn’t buy it.
 No sir!